Thalhalla/dockarmaiii/README.md

 ## Usage

+##### Local build
+`make build`

+to build the image locally

+##### Pull
+or `make pull` to pull the image from docker hub

+##### Run
+after which you can run with

+`make run`

+### MAnual Install
+after pulling or building:

 `make install`

-then to enter the container:
-`make enter`
+will start the container with `/bin/bash` so you can go in and verify the install goes fine, which you can do by `make enter` to enter the container.

-where you can then install by doing `/assets/steamcmdinstaller3.9.sh`
+where you can then install by doing `/assets/start.sh`

-follow the prompts

-you can look for newer scripts [here](https://github.com/Gousaid67/steam-cmd-installer) which is where I found the above steamcmdinstaller3.9.sh

-with your game server installed you can then replace `assets/steamer.txt` with a custom script of your own, and replace `assets/run.sh` with the server command then finally

-`make run`
+alternatively you can do this all manually:

 ## Caveats

+I make a dedicated serving account and turn off steamguard, otherwise you have to wade through the notes below:

 #### old method